Fireworks set off as truck catches fire

 Fireworks set off as truck catches fire in Matchams

-A blaze broke out at truck setting off dozens of fireworks stored inside.
+A blaze broke out in a truck setting off dozens of fireworks that were being stored inside.

 The fireworks exploded into the sky as the fire took hold at an event in Matchams, near Ringwood, shortly before 21:30 GMT on Saturday.